cjprybol/uCSV.jl/docs/src/man/headers.md

 ```

-The user can also supply their own names, which is convenient when the desired output is a `DataFrame` (see next section).
+The user can also supply their own names, which is convenient when the desired output is a `DataFrame` (see next section)
 ```jldoctest
 julia> using uCSV